 Krystina is originally from Hawaii and has always had close relationship with the land and water around her.
 In 2015, Krystina moved her family and her Arctic sailing business to Sitka via the Northwest Passage.
 Her passion for the environment and sustainable living has taken her to some of the most remote parts of the Northern Hemisphere including the Central Arctic Ocean, Northwest Greenland and Ellesmere Island.
 During her voyages she has seen firsthand the devastating results of climate change, the disappearing sea ice and the side effects of industrial practices in remote locations.
 Her lifelong relationship with the natural world and firsthand knowledge of the affects of climate change motivated her to join the SCS Board.
 She has a degree in Political Science and Economics from Drew University.

-Evanne Kegley – Secretary (term ends March 2022)
+Evanne Kegley – Vice Chair (term ends March 2025)

 Hannah Green – Treasurer (term ends March 2023)